Surcharging FAQs

 Surcharging:

-• Posts one price
+• Post cash price

-• Shows as separate line item on receipt
+• Separate line item on receipt

-• Prohibited in some states
+• Prohibited in 5 states

 Dual Pricing:

-• Legal in all 50 states
+• Legal in all 50 states (with varying compliance requirements)

 Example:

-• Surcharging: Item listed at $100, credit card payment shows $103 ($100 + $3 surcharge)
+• Surcharging: $100 listed → $103 charged for card ($100 + $3 fee)

 IntelliPay offers both compliant surcharging and dual pricing programs.
 Talk to our team to determine which is right for your business.